moodle/devdocs/docs/apis/subsystems/question/index.md

 ### Question import/export plugins (qformat_)

 Question import/export plugins questions to be exported and imported in a variety of formats.
-Use by plugins like qbank_exportquestions, qbank_importquestions and qbank_exporttoxml.
+Use by plugins like `qbank_exportquestions`, `qbank_importquestions` and `qbank_exporttoxml`.

 ### Question types (qtype_)